GMX (GMX) Reaches Self Reported Market Capitalization of $334.67 Million

 - QANplatform (QANX) traded up 1.5% against the dollar and now trades at $5,242.11 or 0.30881731 BTC.

-GMX’s launch date was August 30th, 2021.
+GMX was first traded on August 30th, 2021.
 GMX’s total supply is 8,793,169 tokens and its circulating supply is 8,413,480 tokens.
-The official website for GMX is gmx.io.
+GMX’s official website is gmx.io.
 The official message board for GMX is medium.com/@gmx.io.
 GMX’s official Twitter account is @gmx_io and its Facebook page is accessible here.

 Buying and Selling GMX

-It is usually not possible to purchase alternative cryptocurrencies such as GMX directly using US dollars.
-Investors seeking to acquire GMX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GMX using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as GMX directly using U.S. dollars.
+Investors seeking to trade GMX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy GMX using one of the aforementioned exchanges.

 Receive News & Updates for GMX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GMX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.